lkodinsson/MARS/Fantasy/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Reaction

 Roll your evasion to resist a spell instead of making the normal resist roll.
-For spells that deal damage, if you succeed the resist they are upgraded to a graze unless you critically succeed the resist, where they are instead resisted normally.
+If the incoming spell grazes against your evasion roll, it is considered a failure instead.
 After you evade, you may move a distance up to half your speed.
+If the spell targets an area, and you are still in the area at the end of free the move from evading, grazes are treats as normal instead.

 ## Spell Strike